Deep-Learning-Unit/Assessment/README.md

 You can work on the assignment in one of two ways: locally on your own machine, or on a virtual machine on Google Colab.

+**Instructions**
+The assessment here provides you with a download link to a zip file containing Colab notebook.
+You can upload the folder to Drive, open the notebook in Colab (or locally) and work on it, then keep on saving your progress.
+It is important to note that If you are idle for a certain amount of time or your total connection time exceeds the maximum allowed time (~12 hours), the Colab VM will disconnect. **It is very important to save your code whilst working on the assessment.**

 ## Setup

 ### Working remotely on Google Cloud (Recommended)